The Roblox Namespace Plays by Different Rules

 Honest framing: drops on Roblox are rare.
 If a name you want is taken, the realistic plan is to hunt an unregistered alternative now and keep a watch on the original - the watch costs nothing, and if one of those rare release events ever touches your name, you’ll be the first to know instead of finding out years later.

 Dictionary words at that length are gone.
-But the combinatorial space of letters, digits, and an underscore is far from exhausted, and systematic checking still surfaces free names every day — it’s why the community builds sniper scripts around the same API this page uses.
+But the combinatorial space of letters, digits, and an underscore is far from exhausted, and systematic checking still surfaces free names every day, all against the same first-party API this page queries.
 Type candidates above and check them instantly, or use the handle generator to produce variations worth testing.

 The two strategies stack.
 Claim the best free variation you can find today so you have a name you own, then put a watch on the exact name you actually want.
 If it ever releases - deletion, bulk event - you get the alert, claim it, and the variation becomes your backup.